Translate German video to English online | Fast, accurate results

 Can I translate directly from a YouTube link?

 Yes.
 Simply paste your YouTube link and the system extracts the audio, creates a transcript, and generates English subtitles or a complete voiceover.
-For creators who work with YouTube a lot, the YouTube Video Translator supports similar multilingual workflows.
+For creators who work with YouTube often, the YouTube Video Translator supports similar multilingual workflows.

 Can I burn English subtitles into the video?